Judas Priest: Mainstream success years (1979–1991)

 Priest continued their success through the mid-1980s.
 "Freewheel Burning", released in 1983, was a regular on rock radio.
 Its album Defenders of the Faith was released the following year.
 Some critics dubbed it "Screaming for Vengeance II", due to its musical similarity to the previous album.

 On 13 July 1985, Judas Priest, along with Black Sabbath and other performers, played Live Aid at JFK Stadium in Philadelphia.
 Their setlist included "Living After Midnight", "The Green Manalishi (With the Two-Pronged Crown)" and "(You've Got) Another Thing Comin'".

-Turbo was released in April 1986.
-The band adopted a more colourful stage look and gave their music a more mainstream feel by adding guitar synthesizers.
-The album also went Platinum and had a successful arena tour in support, with 100 concerts in North America, Europe and Japan in 1986.
+Turbo was released in April 1986 and it is the last studio album to be certified Platinum by the RIAA.
+The band adopted a more colourful stage look and gave their music a more mainstream feel by adding guitar synthesisers.
+The band had a successful arena tour, with 100 concerts in North America, Europe and Japan in 1986.
 A live album recorded on the tour, titled Priest...Live!, was released the next year, offering live tracks from the era.
 The video documentary Heavy Metal Parking Lot was created by Jeff Krulik and John Heyn in 1986.
 It documents the heavy metal fans waiting on 31 May 1986 for Priest's concert (with special guests Dokken) at the Capital Center (later renamed US Airways Arena) in Landover, Maryland.

 Rob Halford in 1988.
 One of Priest's trademark stage stunts was to have Halford ride a motorbike on stage.

 In May 1988, Ram It Down was released, featuring several reworked songs left over from Turbo, in addition to new songs.
 The band recorded three tracks with pop producers Stock-Aitken-Waterman: two originals, "Runaround" and "I Will Return", and a cover of the Stylistics' hit "You Are Everything".
 Producer Matt Aitken said of the sessions, "I think it was ill-conceived, it was unlikely it was going to work.
 But we went into it with the spirit of optimism, and we did the best with them, within the parameters within which we would be prepared to work.
 We weren't going to use live drum kits and stuff, and that probably made it a no go from the start.
 I have no idea why we were working with Judas Priest really, but I think we made a good fist of a heavy metal song.
 I think it sounded alright."
 The tracks were ultimately not included on this album due to a management decision.